ojojaswee/flipkart-sales-analysis/README.md

 * Which are the top-performing product categories and brands

 ### Installation
-I used the following commands in Jupyter Notebook to install the required libraries:
+Use the following commands in Jupyter Notebook to install the required libraries:

 ```python
 pip install -r requirements.txt